govenv/govenv/README.md

-# GO virtualenv Management & Go Version Management
+# Virtualenv Management for GO  & Version Management for Go